Home Internet Offers

 - Router rental charge waived for 60 days as part of the Verizon COVID-19 response (customers may also choose to buy or use their own router).

-- Resources for discounted, refurbished equipment through their association with PCs for People.
+- Resources for discounted refurbished equipment through our association with PCs for People

 - Charter will offer free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription and at any service level up to 100 Mbps.
 To enroll, call 1-844-488-8395.
 Installation fees will be waived for new student households.